 Capital One Platinum car rental insurance covers cardholders and eligible authorized drivers for qualifying damage, theft, loss of use charges and towing, up to $50,000.
 Coverage includes physical damages resulting from an accident or theft.
 Towing costs (to the nearest collision repair facility) and reasonable loss of use charges imposed by the rental agency (up to $500) during the vehicle’s out of service period are also covered.
-Coverage is valid for rentals that do not exceed 15 consecutive days.
-To receive the benefit, a cardholder must charge the entire car rental to the Capital One Platinum.
-You must also decline the rental agency’s car rental insurance.

 Here is how Capital One Platinum car rental insurance works: